Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Application: Data-Driven Coarse-Graining for Multiscale Diffusion Processes

-If not stated otherwise, the discretely sampled observations were obtained by solving the multiscale SDE numerically via the Euler--Maruyama scheme (i.e.\ $\beta = 1$ in Assumption \ref{assumption:discretization:weak:convergence:order}) using a time step $h=10^{-3}$; cf.\ \cite[Ch.\ $9.1$]{Kloeden1992}.
+If not stated otherwise, the discretely sampled observations were obtained by solving the multiscale SDE numerically via the Euler--Maruyama scheme (i.e.\ $\beta = 1$ in Assumption \ref{assumption:discretization:weak:convergence:order} \cite[Ch.\ $9.1$]{Kloeden1992}) using a time step $h=10^{-3}$, which is sufficiently small to avoid numerical instabilities in the observations for the values of $\varepsilon$ considered below.
+Therefore, the error due to approximating the solution to the SDE will be negligible so that we can solely focus on the effect due to the weak perturbations.
 Moreover, the temporal subdivision used for the trapezoidal operator \eqref{eq:quadrature:trapezoidal} to approximate time integrals is set to equate with the sampling time, i.e.\ $\delta = h$.
-The set of trial points $\Xi$ used in the examples below is a collection of normally distributed random variables, which were drawn a priori and then fixed throughout the numerical experiment.
-Based on these approximations and only on time discrete observations of $X^\varepsilon$, the goal is to infer the coefficients in the corresponding coarse-grained model \eqref{eq:sde:generic:effective}, when assuming that both the drift function $f$ and the diffusion function $G=gg^T$ can be parametrized as in \eqref{eq:parameterization}.
+The set of trial points $\Xi$ used in the examples below is a collection of normally distributed random variables, which were drawn a priori and then fixed throughout the numerical experiment; see \cite{Kalliadasis2015} for alternative, fully data-driven, strategies.
+Based on these approximations and using only time discrete observations of $X^\varepsilon$, the goal is to infer the coefficients in the corresponding coarse-grained model \eqref{eq:sde:generic:effective}, when assuming that both the drift function $f$ and the diffusion function $G=gg^T$ can be parametrized as in \eqref{eq:parameterization}.
 Recall that the estimated value depends on the choice of the admissible function $\phi$, the set of trial points $\Xi$, and the time $t$.
 Consequently, the error constants in \eqref{eq:conv:rate} also depend on those parameters, in particular the dependency of the estimated value on $t$ is profound.
 We will thus plot the relative errors of the estimated values as functions of $t$ below.